vollenia/Portfolio/README.md

 This is a portfolio of my most interesting projects.
 The motivation behind this is to put an overview of all projects in one place while simultaneously providing additional context.

 # Project 1: Data Science - Cable News Network (CNN)
+In the digital world of today, data is produced at an ever-increasing pace.
+There are many available datasets already to perform analysis on and using a pre-made dataset eliminates the need of identifying data sources and collecting the data oneself.
+This is, without a doubt, a benefit in the majority of cases but can also be a constraint.
+It becomes more convenient to lean towards a pre-made dataset then going the distance and collecting one’s own data, with all the extra steps that are involved.
+There seems to be no need to re-analyze "popular" datasets for the n<sup>th</sup> time, while the amounts of freely accessible data and therefore, the number of interesting insights to gather, seem countless.
+The question is, _what do you want to know_?

+In the case of this project, it was of interest to find data that is real, recent and has an impact on our everyday life.
+Many very different things may come to mind, depending on the person.
+However, for the majority of us, our lives don't take place in isolation and we are therefore, impacted by the events surrounding us.
+For this reason, it is of interest to inspect the medium that informs us about the events happening all around us, _the news_.
+Cable News Network (CNN) has been selected as the source of this type of data.

 ## [1.1 Scraping the Website (Collecting/Pre-Processing/Storing + Accessing)](https://github.com/vollenia/web_scraper-CNN_news)
 The goal of this project is to automatically collect data from the [CNN website](https://edition.cnn.com/) for a specific time window and store it in a database which can then be efficiently searched for particular contents.